ponderking/INFO310_Project_Emeistring/README.md

 5. Clicking on the circle labeled "All" will bring forward two visualizations, one for madrs_scores and one for patient interactions.
 Both are based on code from Fazzle Rabbi, but modified and refactored with the ussage of our own generated data,

+There might still be some bugs, particuarly when navigating from page to page.
+In these cases, just refresh the browser and it should be fine.
+To get back to previous pages, use the back button on your browser.